Roventta/Jesse_1730_Sanctuary/MoreQuestions.md

 >High card, where all cards' labels are distinct: 23456

+If two hands have the same type, a second ordering rule takes effect.
+Start by comparing the first card in each hand.
+If these cards are different, the hand with the stronger first card is considered stronger.
+If the first card in each hand have the same label, however, then move on to considering the second card in each hand.
+If they differ, the hand with the higher second card wins; otherwise, continue with the third card in each hand, then the fourth, then the fifth.

+So, 33332 and 2AAAA are both four of a kind hands, but 33332 is stronger because its first card is stronger.
+Similarly, 77888 and 77788 are both a full house, but 77888 is stronger because its third card is stronger (and both hands have the same first and second card).

 Write a ranking algorithm that ranks the hands of pokers by the above rule of strengths.
 For example, the input:

 ```